SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 Currently, \simspin{} directly supports simulation inputs cut-out from a range of cosmological models including \eagle{}, \magneticum{} Pathfinder, \horizon{} and \illustristng.
 However, the expected format is fully described within the documentation such that any HDF5 file with the required parameters and units can be read and processed by the code.
 Further details about how to format your simulation data for ingestion into \simspin{} can be found through the documentation website\footnote{\url{https://kateharborne.github.io/SimSpin/examples/generating_hdf5.html}}.
 We summarise the main important features here.

-Each particle within a simulation will have a number of existing tagged properties used to track their progress throughout the simulation.
+Each particle will have a number of existing tagged properties used to track their progress throughout the simulation.
 In order to make a \simspin{} observation, the key elements we require include positions ($x, y, z$), velocities ($v_z, v_y, v_z$), and masses for the stellar and/or gas components.
-In order to assign spectra to a given ``stellar'' particle, we also require ages, metallicities [M/H] and the initial mass of that star.
+In order to assign a spectrum to a given ``stellar'' particle, we also require ages, metallicities [M/H] and the initial mass of that star.
 In the case of hydro-dynamical simulations, these properties will be tracked throughout the evolution of the system and can be used directly from the output.
-For N-body models, in which we are just tracing gravitational effects, we specify these age and metallicity parameters for the bulge and disk components within the \makesimspinfile{} function to assign these values arbitrarily.
+For isolated N-body models, in which we are just tracing gravitational effects on the motions of bulge and disk stars, we specify these age and metallicity parameters for the stellar particles within the \makesimspinfile{} function to assign these values arbitrarily.
 A summary of these necessary particle properties will be tabulated and stored as list elements within the \simspin{} file for later data cube processing.
 The stellar and gas particle properties will be split into two separate data tables, in the case that gas is present in the input model.

 This formatting of the \simspin{} input allows the code specific metadata to be summarised in an efficient way.
 In the output of this file, we summarise the properties of the input simulation (e.g. the simulation type and location of the input file from which this product has been made); the parameter choices (e.g. the name and properties of the chosen spectral templates); as well as a record of the code version used to build the file and the date on which it was constructed.
 This aids the user in inspecting the status of a given file in a human-readable way.
 It also enables the user to re-create the same file with the same methodology in the future without needing to retain the code used to generate the file.